This program is eligible for the MnSCU Two-Year Occupational Grant Pilot Program. Click HERE for more information

 REVERSE ENGINEERING/RAPID PROTOTYPE CONCENTRATION (60 credits required)

-The Mechanical Design Technology program consists of a concentration of hands-on technology and related math and general studies courses.
-It also has students learning hands-on basics in related fields such as electronics, machine shop, and welding.
-Courses are designed to produce a well-rounded graduate with a hands-on perspective of the manufacturing industry.
+The Mechanical Design Technology program consists of a concentration of computer-aided design technology and related math and general education courses.
+Students learn basic concepts in related fields such as electronics, machine shop, and welding.
 This program prepares students to create mechanical drawings that meet industry standards.
-Drawings, whether plotted on paper or in an electronic format are the universal graphic language in the manufacturing industry.

-Reverse Engineering/Rapid Prototyping Concentration (requires 60 credits total): This concentration area has students use the reverse engineering and rapid prototyping processes to discover the technological principles of an assembly through analysis of its function, and operation.
-This involves taking the assemblies apart and analyzing the components physical size using various hand and computerized measuring instruments such as a Coordinate Measuring Machine (CMM), Inspection Arm or 3D scanner.
+Reverse Engineering/Rapid Prototyping Concentration (requires 60 credits total): This concentration area has students use the reverse engineering and rapid prototyping processes to discover the technological principles of an assembly through analysis of its function and operation.
+This involves taking the assemblies apart and analyzing the components physical size using various hand and computerized measuring instruments.

 Graduates of both concentrations can expect career opportunities in many areas of the engineering field.
 Graduates will often assist engineers with product design, tool design or product continuation or improvement.
-Graduates will utilize mathematics and problem solving skills concerning strength, quality, cost, and product appearance.
 Entry-level positions may include: CAD Drafter/Designer, Engineering Technician, Research and Development Technician, Quality Control or Field Service Technicians and other related areas.
-The concentration areas prepare the graduate for advancement from their entry level position into either the designer position in a company or into either a reverse engineering position or a position in the rapid prototyping department.
+The concentration areas prepare the graduate for advancement from their entry level position into either the designer position in a company or into a reverse engineering position or a position in the rapid prototyping department.

 |Suggested Technical Studies Semester I|